-As one of the most iconic hikes in the entire United States, the Narrows in Zion National Park is an amazing adventure that should be near the top of any hikers list.
-The 16 mile top down backpacking trip gets more and more beautiful at every turn and walking through water the entire time is so unique that you can’t help but enjoy it, especially in the heat of summer.
+As one of the most iconic hikes in the entire United States, the Narrows in Zion National Park is a fantastic adventure that should be near the top of any hikers list.
+The 16 mile top-down backpacking trip gets more and more beautiful at every turn, and walking through the water the entire time is so unique that you can’t help but enjoy it, especially in the heat of summer.
 It is not as easy as it sounds, but if you take your time, most people in decent shape should be able to check this hike off their list.
-Here is all the details in one massive post that should help you to prepare for this hike if you choose to do it, make sure to leave any questions you have in the comments and watch the video at the end.
+Here are all the details in one massive post that should help you to prepare for this hike if you choose to do it, make sure to leave any questions you have in the comments and watch the video at the end.

 - Need to get a permit in advance

 - Need to book a shuttle to get to the trailhead.
 We used Zion Adventure Company, and they were great

 Pack This (+ all of the other backpacking items you need)